Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 if items_in_cart > 0:
     print(f"You have {items_in_cart} items in your cart")
 ```
-**Explanation:** Conditions can check variable values, compare strings, test boolean variables, or evaluate any expression that returns `True` or `False`.
+ Conditions can check variable values, compare strings, test boolean variables, or evaluate any expression that returns `True` or `False`.